TheSageMaster/Rust-Ethereum-Address-From-PrivateKey/README.md

 `ethnum`: For handling large numbers.
 `k256`: For elliptic curve cryptography specific to secp256k1.
-`sha2` and `ripemd`: For cryptographic hash functions.
+`sha3`: For cryptographic hash functions.
-`base58`: For Base58Check encoding.

 These dependencies are specified in the Cargo.toml file.

 # Contributing
-Contributions to the Bitcoin Address Generator are welcome.
+Contributions to the Ethereum Address Generator are welcome.
 Please fork the repository, make your changes, and create a pull request.

 # License
 This project is licensed under the MIT License - see the LICENSE.md file for details.